riqs07/riqs07/README.md

 ### Hi there 👋

 ### Coding is my superpower

-From getting humans to the moon to helping to helping doctors and dentists with 3D scanning.
-Software has gotten us to unbeliavable places.
+Software got us to the moon.
+Software will get us to mars.
+From CGI in the Avengers to 3D scanning at the dentists' office.
+Software is all around us.
+Software has and will continue to get us unbelievable places.
+I want to be a part of that.

-I am a software developer with experience working with various JavaScript technologies such as React, NodeJS, TypeScript and Express.
-Hands on experience building and consuming RESTful API's.I am familiar with SQL databases, ORM frameworks like Sequelize and NoSQL Databases like mongoDB.
-I also have some exposure working within the Jest Testing Framework.
-Other than JavaScript, I have knowledge of SQL, HTML, CSS,and minimal exposure with Java & Python.
+I am a software developer with experience working with various JavaScript technologies such as React, NodeJS, and Express.
+Hands on experience building and consuming mainly RESTful web services.
+I am familiar with SQL databases, ORM frameworks like Sequelize and NoSQL Databases like mongoDB.
+I also have some exposure writing tests all along the testing pyramid inside of the Jest Testing Framework.
+Other than JavaScript, I have knowledge of SQL, HTML, CSS,and minimal exposure with Java & C++.

-- 🔭 I’m currently working on my spotify Clone
+- 🔭 I’m currently working on a pool monitoring application
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning NodeJS.

 - ⚡ Fun fact: I can freestyle for 20 minutes straight!🔥🔥